ucb-bar/onnxruntime-riscv/systolic_runner/docs/onnxruntime.md

 ## Fusion

-Because systolic can handle a fused matmul + relu, we perform operator fusion on QLinearConv followed by Relu.
+Because systolic can handle a fused matmul + relu, we perform operator fusion on QLinearConv (or it's NHWC equivalent) followed by a QLinearRelu.